Muzzman111/SyncScribe/README.md

 #### Quod Libet Dual Lyrics Plugin Config

 1. **Locate the Plugin Folder**
    - Open File Explorer and navigate to the Quod Libet plugin folder.
-For example:
+It is located at this path within the Quod Libet folder:
      ```
-     *yourpath*\quodlibet-4.6.0-portable\data\lib\python3.11\site-packages\quodlibet\ext\events
+     \quodlibet-4.6.0-portable\data\lib\python3.11\site-packages\quodlibet\ext\events
      ```
-     Or, if Quod Libet is in your Downloads folder:
+     Or, if Quod Libet is in your Downloads folder, you can paste:
      ```
      %userprofile%\Downloads\quodlibet-4.6.0-portable\data\lib\python3.11\site-packages\quodlibet\ext\events
      ```

 2. **Copy the Plugin File**
-   - Copy the file `SynchronizedLyricsDualLanguage.py` from the SyncScribe folder into the events folder from the previous step.
+   - Copy the file `SynchronizedLyricsDualLanguage.py` from the SyncScribe folder into the events folder you opened in the previous step.

 3. **Activate the Plugin**
    - Open Quod Libet, navigate to **File > Plugins**, scroll down until you see "Synchronized Lyrics Dual Language," check the box, and close the dialog.